cbeier-studio/Xolmis/docs/settings.md

     Deleted records are kept inactivated in the database.
 On every startup, Xolmis will check if there are inactive records with more than 30, 60, 90 or 120 days, as configured in the Settings, then permanently delete them.
 If you do not want inactive records to be permanently deleted automatically, set the _Clear deleted records automatically (in days)_ setting to **Never**.

-    {==Images, audio recordings and documents are always deleted permanently without inactivating the records.==}
+    {==Images, audio recordings, videos, and documents are always deleted permanently without inactivating the records.==}

 ## Appearance